-A Time to Change Hub is primarily a partnership between people with their own lived experience of mental health problems, representatives from health and wellbeing boards, local authorities and mental health/voluntary sector organisations.
+A Time to Change Hub is a partnership between people with their own lived experience of mental health problems (Champions), representatives from health and wellbeing boards, local authorities and mental health/voluntary sector organisations.

-Funded hubs receive £25,000 to deliver these activities of which £10,000 is apportioned to a Champions Fund.
-This is to enable people who have experienced a mental health problem and is a registered Time to Change Champion living within a Hub area, to apply for up to £500 to lead on activities to tackle stigma and discrimination.
+Funded hubs receive £25,000 to deliver these activities of which £10,000 is for a Champions Fund.
+This enables people who have experienced a mental health problem, registered as a Time to Change Champion and living within a Hub area, to apply for up to £500 to lead on activities to tackle stigma and discrimination.
 More details on this can be found here.

 Improving the health and wellbeing of local communities as well as tackling stigma and discrimination is a strategic priority for all our partners; becoming a Time to Change Hub gives them the opportunity to achieve this.

 What kinds of work are Time to Change Hubs engaged in locally?